kontent-ai/sample-app-next-js/README.md

 ### Preview mode

-The app uses the [Next's preview mode](https://nextjs.org/docs/pages/building-your-application/configuring/preview-mode) to show [Kontent.ai preview data](https://kontent.ai/learn/create/content-creation-first-steps/preview-your-content) on the site.
+The app uses the [Next's preview mode](https://nextjs.org/docs/pages/building-your-application/configuring/preview-mode) to display [Kontent.ai preview data](https://kontent.ai/learn/create/content-creation-first-steps/preview-your-content) on the site.

-Inside the generated Kontent.ai project everything is already setup for you.
-[Preview urls](https://kontent.ai/learn/docs/preview/preview-configuration/javascript#a-define-preview-urls-for-content-types), [Web Spotlight](https://kontent.ai/learn/docs/preview/preview-configuration/javascript#a-set-up-a-preview-for-web-spotlight) and [multiple previews](https://kontent.ai/learn/docs/preview/preview-configuration/javascript#a-set-up-multiple-previews-with-spaces) are all configured.
-So when you open the Web Spotlight or a content item preview from the Kontent.ai app, the Next's preview mode will automatically be enabled.
+All the features, including [preview urls](https://kontent.ai/learn/docs/preview/preview-configuration/javascript#a-define-preview-urls-for-content-types), [Web Spotlight](https://kontent.ai/learn/docs/preview/preview-configuration/javascript#a-set-up-a-preview-for-web-spotlight) and [multiple previews](https://kontent.ai/learn/docs/preview/preview-configuration/javascript#a-set-up-multiple-previews-with-spaces) are configured automatically when the project is generated.
+Next.js preview mode is also toggled whenever you view content via Web Spotlight or Preview button.

-If you open the app outside the Kontent.ai app, it will by default show the published content from Kontent.ai.
+If you open the app outside of Kontent.ai, it will by default show the published content.
-To enable the preview mode, visit the `/api/preview` route and provide the following query parameters.
+To enable the preview mode, visit the `/api/preview` route and provide the following query parameters:
 * `secret` - This prevents unauthorised access to the preview data.
-By default it is in this code set to `mySuperSecret`.
+Default value is `mySuperSecret`.
 * `slug` - This defines where should the app redirect you once the preview mode is enabled (e.g. `/`).
-* `type` - This must be the codename of the content type of the content item that represents the `slug`.
-It can be one of (`page` or `web_spotlight_root`).
+* `type` - This must be the codename of the content type that the item represented by `slug` is based on.
+It can be either `page` or `web_spotlight_root`.

-An example might look something like this `/api/preview?secret=mySuperSecret&slug=about-us&type=page`.
+An example might look something like this: `/api/preview?secret=mySuperSecret&slug=about-us&type=page`.
-To exit the preview mode, visit this route `/api/exit-preview`.
+To exit the preview mode, visit the route `/api/exit-preview`.
 No query parameter is necessary, but you can provide `callback` with a path to redirect to once the preview mode is disabled.

-> The preview mode leverages cookies so when you open the app in preview (e.g. from the Kontent.ai) and then open it again (e.g. in a different tab).
+> The preview mode leverages cookies, so when you open the app in preview (e.g. from Kontent.ai) and then open it again (e.g. in a different tab),
-> The second instance will also be in preview, because the cookies will be present (for the same domain) until you clear them or visit `/api/exit-preview` which also just removes the cookies.
+> the second instance will remain in preview, as long as the cookies are present.
+You can clear cookies manually or visit `/api/exit-preview` which removes them as well.

 ## Code development